Orton, Cumberland

 Orton is a civil parish in the Cumberland district, in the ceremonial county of Cumbria, England.
 The parish includes the settlements of Baldwinholme, Great Orton, Little Orton, Orton Rigg and Woodhouses.
-In 2011 the parish had a population of 453.
+It overlaps the eastern edge of the former RAF Great Orton airfield.
+In 2021 the parish had a population of 486.
 The parish touches Aikton, Beaumont, Burgh By Sands, Cummersdale, Dalston, Kirkbampton and Thursby.
-There are 12 listed buildings in Orton.
+There are 12 listed buildings in Orton, and the parish includes Orton Moss, which is a Site of Special Scientific Interest.

 History

 The name "Orton" may mean 'Orri's farm/settlement' or 'black grouse farm/settlement'.
 The parish included the townships of Great Orton and Baldwinholme.
 Until 1974 it was in Cumberland from 1974 to 2023 it was in Carlisle district.